-Courses taken in other NYU schools (i.e., without a -UA suffix) do not count toward the 64 credit minimum.
-Neither do NYU Abu Dhabi (-AD/UH) or NYU Shanghai (-SH) courses.
+Courses taken in other NYU schools (i.e., without a -UA suffix) do not count toward the 64-credit minimum.
+Neither do NYU Abu Dhabi (-AD/UH) or NYU Shanghai (-SHU) courses.
 (However, -UA study away courses do count toward the 64 points.)

 At least one-half of the courses used to complete the major and any minor must be courses offered by the College (-UA suffix).
 Any transfer courses to be applied toward major or minor requirements must be approved by the department and may not exceed one-half of the required coursework for the major or minor.

-Courses in which a grade of C-minus or lower was obtained are not transferable.
-Grades earned from external transfer courses are not calculated in the NYU grade point average.
+Courses in which a grade of C- or lower was earned are not transferable.
+Grades earned in external transfer courses are not calculated in the NYU grade point average.